 If it fits in your budget, Sayram-Ugam National Park is (relatively) close to Shymkent.
 Less frequented than neighboring Aksu-Zhabagyly National Park, it has a community-based tourism program and several village homestays to make your stay more comfortable.

-Day 13: Day trip from Shymkent to Turkestan
+Day 13 in Kazakhstan: Day trip from Shymkent to Turkestan

 The mausoleum is as grand as the holy man was humble, and the intricate blue tile design and gorgeous dome are juxtaposed with a shiny new mosque in the back.